 They overthrew many Englishmen.

 Although tradition has it that there was a third brother who settled in Scotland in 1067, there is no documentary evidence that he existed.
-Recorded in Domesday, however, is Hubert de St. Clair, who was also holding land in England in 1086.
+Recorded in Domesday, however, is Hubert de Saint Clair, who was also holding land in England in 1086.
 Because he was old enough to do so in his own right at the same time as Richard and Bretel, and because the land he held was never held by their descendants, it strongly suggests that he was their brother.
-At least one of Hubert's manors descended to Hamon de St. Clair, strengthening the case that he was Hamon's father.
+At least one of Hubert's manors descended to Hamo de Saint Clair, strengthening the case that he was Hamo's father.